-Pharmacodynamic-Pharmacokinetic Trial, of Slow Release ASA, in the Platelet Functionalism.
+Pharmacodynamic-pharmacokinetic Trial, of Slow Release ASA, in the Platelet Functionalism.

-Information source: Madaus, S.A.
+Information source: Rottapharm Spain

-Information obtained from ClinicalTrials.gov on June 20, 2008 Link to the current ClinicalTrials.gov record.
+ClinicalTrials.gov processed this data on August 23, 2015 Link to the current ClinicalTrials.gov record.

 Condition(s) targeted: Cardiovascular Disease